-    One of the most resourceful ways that teens get high is by breathing in gas, household cleaners, markers and other random objects with noxious fumes.
-The umbrella term given to these items — when they’re used to get high — is inhalants.
-When a teen uses an inhalant, they will often empty some of the contents onto a rag or into a plastic bag, and then hold it to their face and breathe in, called huffing.
+One of the most common ways that teens experiment with getting high is by breathing in gas, cleaners, markers and other household objects with noxious fumes.
+These types of items are referred to as inhalants.
+When a teen uses an inhalant, they will often empty some of the contents onto a rag or into a plastic bag, and then hold it to their face and breathe in.
+This is called huffing.

-    Nearly 6% of U.S. high school seniors admit trying inhalants in their lifetime, and 2% have used them in the last month.
+In a 2019 survey, 5.3% of U.S. high school seniors and nearly 10% of 8th graders reported ever trying inhalants.
 Depending on the chemical they use, huffing will usually cause lightheadedness and a very brief feeling of euphoria.
-But inhalants can also do serious damage to the brain, and regular use can lead to heart damage and other major health problems.
+Inhalants can also do serious damage to the brain.
+Regular use can lead to heart damage and other major health problems.

 Inhalant street names include:

 - Hippie Crack